 Director Serene Meshel-Dillman

-She graduated from the University of Vermont where she performed with the Main Street Dance Theater and got a degree in Political Science.
+She graduated from the University of Vermont where she performed with the Main Street Dance Theater and received a degree in Political Science.
 (A degree that had no relevance to her future.)
-A love of photography was enhanced by darkroom courses at the university, and has continued to be a passion ever since.
+A love of photography was enhanced by darkroom courses at the university.
+Serene shoots all still images for her documentaries.

-After college, Serene worked as a producer of television commercials in both New York City and Los Angeles until she produced three children with husband Ray.
+After college, Serene worked as a commercial television producer in both New York and Los Angeles until she produced three children with husband, Ray.

-In 2014 she directed her first documentary, Getting to The Nutcracker.
-The film is a behind the scenes view of what it takes to produce the Nutcracker Ballet from auditions and rehearsals, to final performance.
+In 2014 she directed her first documentary, Getting To The Nutcracker.
+The film is a behind the scenes look at what it takes to produce the Nutcracker Ballet from auditions to final performance.

-The film is distributed by Gravitas Ventures and has been presented nationally every holiday season on PBS since its release.
+The film is distributed by Gravitas Ventures and is presented nationally every holiday season on PBS.
+The 5th Dementia documentary will also have distribution with Gravitas Ventures.

 Cinematographer Eric Zimmerman